robotology-playground/sharedlibpp/README.md

 an easy and portable way to create plug-ins which encapsulate your c++ classes inside a shared library (so, dylib, dll).
 The original code is taken and from [YARP](http://wiki.icub.org/yarpdoc/index.html) (Yet Another Robot Platform).
-The code is simplified by removing dependencies and some helper functions is added to report the native OS error messages on failures.
+The code is simplified by removing dependencies and some helper functions are added to report the native OS error messages on failures.